jshaipuka/ai-sandbox/gpt-sandbox/README.md

 Based on [this guide](https://developer.apple.com/metal/pytorch/).

 1. Install Miniconda via `brew install --cask miniconda`.
-2. Create a new Conda environment using `conda create -n torch python=3.12`.
+2. Create a new Conda environment using `conda create -n torch python=3.11`.
 You can pick another Python version, but make sure that PyTorch supports it.
-3. Activate the new environment with `conda init zsh` (needed only once per Conda installation) then `conda activate torch`.
+3. Activate the new environment with `conda init zsh` (or `conda init fish` if you use Fish).
+It is needed only once per Conda installation.
+Then `conda activate torch`.
-4. Run `conda install pytorch-nightly::pytorch torchvision torchaudio -c pytorch-nightly` to install PyTorch.
+4. Run `conda install pytorch torchvision torchaudio -c pytorch-nightly` to install PyTorch.
 5. If you are using PyCharm, make sure to [pick the Conda environment](https://stackoverflow.com/a/46133678/1862286) you have just created.
 6. Download the Shakespeare dataset:
    `curl -O https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt`.